 What information should be cited?
 Where do I place the citation in a sentence?
-These two questions are commonly asked in my writing workshops.
-Other problems I regularly see are too many citations to support a piece of information or statements of fact made that should be supported by a citation.
+These two questions are commonly asked during my writing workshops and online courses.
+Other problems I regularly see are too many citations to support a piece of information or statements of fact that should be supported by a citation.
 This blogpost reviews the basic concepts of citation and discusses the importance of always citing your sources.

 What is a citation?

 Authors of scientific documents use citation to indicate when information comes from another source: who wrote (or produced) the information being discussed and when it was published.